BUILDING A DIGITAL EUROPE

-The term “Open Banking” generally refers to the way in which Banks can expose data and services via interfaces (generally APIs) to service providers or third parties who act on behalf of the customer who owns the account.
+The term “Open Banking” generally refers to the way in which banks can make data and services available via interfaces (generally APIs) to authorised service providers or third parties who act on behalf of the customer who owns the account.

-Open Banking in Europe is being pushed by the European Commission as part of a digital agenda to open up services, provide choice and competition, and allow innovation in the market.
+In Europe, Open Banking is promoted by the European Commission as part of a digital agenda to open up services, provide choice, and foster competition and innovation in the market.

-The European Retail Payments Board (ERPB) has raised concerns about interoperability as well as coming out with several recommendations.
+The European Retail Payments Board (ERPB) has raised concerns regarding interoperability as well as the number of recommendations issued.

 Open Banking Europe provides :